Why Does a Male Hippopotamus Kill His Own Offspring?

 The dominant male perceives the newborn male calf as a future political threat.
 One day, this little hippo could grow up and take over leadership.
 Therefore, the father tries to kill the calf as soon as the opportunity arises, especially if the baby does not submit or show obedience.

-📚 This Behavior Is Not Exclusive to Hippos…
+📚 This Behaviour Is Not Exclusive to Hippos.

-Similar behavior is observed in several other animal species in nature.
-However, this tendency toward infanticide is particularly pronounced in hippopotamuses.
+In nature, several other animal species exhibit similar behaviour.
+However, hippopotamuses demonstrate this tendency toward infanticide particularly clearly.

 Source: National Geographic — Why Male Hippos Kill Their Young, 2017.